threathunters-io/laurel/man/laurel.8.md

 below).
 The `file`, `size`, `generations`, `read-users`, `line-prefix` configuration items work just like for the audit log.

+## `[state]` section

+This section describes the state file. `laurel` uses this file on restart to keep track of running processes.
+The state file contains snapshots of the user database cache, process list, currently used events and a list of event ids that have already been processed.

+- `file`: Filename for the state file.
+Set to empty string to disable keeping state on disk.
+Default: `state`
+- `generations`: Number of generations of the state file to keep for debugging purposes.
+Default: 0; it should only be increased for debugging purposes.
+- `max-age`: Number of seconds after which the state file is considered stale.
+Default: 60

 ## `[transform]` section

 - `execve-argv`: The list of `EXECVE.a*` fields are transformed to an